 - What is meaningful and important to you?

-Advance care planning steps:
+Advance care planning in NSW

 - Talk to your doctors or healthcare team about benefits and risks of possible medical treatments.